 Heroin is an illegal substance in the opioid class.
 It is a very potent and addictive opiate that is derived from Morphine, which is extracted from the seed pod of opium poppy plants.
 Heroin is most commonly used as a recreational drug for its euphoric effect.
-It is typically injected but it may also be smoked, inhaled, or snorted, as well as taken orally.
+It is typically injected, but it may also be smoked, inhaled, or snorted, as well as taken orally.
 Heroin reaches the brain very quickly.
 The effect of heroin may last as little as 15 minutes or as long as several hours.
 Brentwood Springs is ready to help someone take that first step on their road to successful recovery from heroin addiction.

 Simply put, the brain thinks, “This feels good.
 Let’s do more.”
 Then, habits and cravings begin to develop.
 Also, prescription opioid medications have a similar effect to heroin.
 According to the National Institute on Drug Abuse (NIDA), research has shown that the misuse of these medications can lead to heroin use.
 Regular use of heroin builds a tolerance, causing the user to need more and more to achieve the same effect.